xysun/md2html/README.md

     python3 md2html.py [input_file] [output_file]

-Or to call within your own code:
+To use within your own code:

     from markdown import markdown
     from renderers import Mkd_html